zf-fr/zfr-cors/README.md

 As of now, all the various options are set globally for all routes.
 In the future, we may add a way to support configuring CORS per routes.
 Here are the various options you can set:

-* allowed_origins: (array) List of allowed origins.
+* `allowed_origins`: (array) List of allowed origins.
 To allow any origin, you can use the wildcard (*) character.
 If multiple origins are specified, ZfrCors will automatically check the "Origin" header's value, and only return the allowed domain (if any) in the "Allow-Access-Control-Origin" response header.
-* allowed_methods: (array) List of allowed HTTP methods.
+* `allowed_methods`: (array) List of allowed HTTP methods.
 Those methods will be returned for the preflight request to indicate the client which methods are allowed.
 You can even specify custom HTTP verbs.
-* allowed_headers: (array) List of allowed headers that will be returned for the preflight request.
+* `allowed_headers`: (array) List of allowed headers that will be returned for the preflight request.
 This indicate to the client which headers are permitted to be sent when doing the actual request.
-* max_age: (int) Maximum age the preflight request is cached by the browser.
+* `max_age`: (int) Maximum age the preflight request is cached by the browser.
 This prevents the client from sending a preflight request for each request.
-* exposed_headers: (array) List of response headers that are allowed to be read in the client.
+* `exposed_headers`: (array) List of response headers that are allowed to be read in the client.
 Please note that some browsers do not implement this feature correctly.
-* allowed_credentials: (boolean) If true, it allows the browser to send cookies along the request.
+* `allowed_credentials`: (boolean) If true, it allows the browser to send cookies along the request.

 ### Preflight request